entailor/pytailor/docs/index.md

 ```

-Here we have introduced three new classes from the pyTailor API:
+Here we have introduced three new classes from the pytailor API:

 - [Project](documentation/account_management.md#Projects).
-A Tailor workflow has to be run in the context of a project.
+A Tailor workflow has to be
+run in the context of a project.
 - [FileSet](documentation/contexts.md#Fileset).
-Represents an isolated file storage area in the Tailor backend and is associated with a specific workflow run.
+Represents an isolated file storage
+area in the Tailor backend and is associated with a specific workflow run.
 - [Workflow](api/workflow.md).
 Represents a single workflow *run*.
-In order to run a workflow we first instantiate the Workflow object, and then we call the `Workflow.run` method, which will start executing the workflow in the current python process.
+In order to run a
+workflow we first instantiate the Workflow object, and then we call the
+`Workflow.run` method, which will start executing the workflow in the current python process.

 ???+ note
-    The direct mode of execution used here is handy when developing new workflows and for testing and debugging of new DAGs.
-For production workflow runs, *distributed* mode is suitable.
+    The direct mode of execution used here is handy when developing new workflows and
+    for testing and debugging of new DAGs.
+For production workflow runs, *distributed*
+    mode is suitable.
 See the [worker tutorial](documentation/workers.md) for more information.

 Once the workflow has been started it can be monitored from the Tailor webapp.
-Below is shown how the workflow can be found in the list of workflows for the specific project by searching for the workflow name.
-When the worklfow is selected the workflow files appear on the right side for inspection and direct download.
+Below is shown how the workflow can be found in the list of workflows for the specific
+project by searching for the workflow name.
+When the workflow is selected the workflow
+files appear on the right side for inspection and direct download.

 ![List](List.png)

-Bu clicking on the *Details* link the workflow can be further inspected in the details view.
+By clicking on the *Details* link the workflow can be further inspected in the details view.

 ![List](Details.png)

 ## Get started with pyTailor

-Head over to the [Getting started](documentation/getting_started.md) section for instructions on how to setup pyTailor.
+Head over to the [Getting started](documentation/getting_started.md) section for
+instructions on how to setup pytailor.

 Once you are setup you can start working through the [tutorials](tutorials/example01_hello_world.md).

-You can also consult the [API Reference](api/taskdefs.md) for documentation of the pyTailor API.
+You can also consult the [API Reference](api/taskdefs.md) for documentation of the pytailor API.